Saint Seiya: Saintia Shō: Manga

 Saint Seiya: Saintia Shō is written and illustrated by Chimaki Kuori.
 Kuori is known by her work on the manga adaptation of the Gundam SEED anime and in the Kimi no Kaeru Bashō manga series.
 Saintia Shō started its serialization in Akita Shoten's Champion Red magazine on August 19, 2013.

 North American manga publisher Seven Seas Entertainment licensed the manga in 2017.

 On July 19, 2022, a side-story spin-off manga by Kuori began serialization in Champion Red.

-Volume list
+Volumes

 Anime

 An original net animation has been announced.
 The series began airing on December 10, 2018, and ended on February 18, 2019.
-The series is produced by Toei Animation and animated by Gonzo and directed by Masato Tamagawa, with Ikuko Takahashi handling series composition.
-Keiichi Ishikawa and Ayana Hishino handled character designs.
-Toshihiko Sahashi is composing the series' music.
-Toei Animation produced the series.
+The series was produced by Toei Company with animation services done by Gonzo and directed by Masato Tamagawa, with Ikuko Takahashi handling series composition.
+Keiichi Ishikawa and Ayana Hishino were the series' character designers, while Toshihiko Sahashi has composed the series' music.
 The opening theme song is "The Beautiful Brave", performed by Aina Suzuki, Mao Ichimichi, Inori Minase, and Megumi Nakajima.
 The series is simulcast by Crunchyroll.